-When the date and time on a student’s time slot arrives, that student will be able to log into the housing system and search for rooms based on building, floor, and room number and their roommate size.
+When the date and time on a student’s time slot arrives, that student will be able to log into the Housing Portal and search for rooms based on building, floor, and room number and their roommate size.
 A 4 person group will only see 4 person apartments and suites, a 3 person group will only see 3 person apartments in the UMW Apartments, a 2 person group will see double rooms available, and a 1 person group will see available standalone single rooms and vacant spaces.
 When the student finds the room they want, they can select it and assign themselves to the space.
 It is important to check the room to ensure it has the desired number of vacancies BEFORE assigning anyone to the room.
 If they have a roommate group and are the group leader, they can also then assign the roommates to the other vacancies in the room if there are any.
 Please remember to keep your roommate group to the same size as the room you want to select.
 It is recommended that the members of a roommate group discuss their time slots and the person with the earliest time slot be made the group leader.

 Once a room has been selected and roommates assigned (if applicable) an email will be sent to the student’s UMW email address letting them know they have completed the Housing Selection process.